locka99/opcua/README.md

 ### Encryption modes

-The server supports endpoints with the standard message security modes:
+The client & server support endpoints with the standard message security modes:

 * None - no encryption
 * Sign - no encryption but messages are digitally signed to ensure integrity